 These tall stone pillars actually originated in Ancient Egypt.
 While they are much less common than a traditional upright monument, obseliks are sometimes used to memorialize those who pass.

 A variation on the upright headstone, but with the front of the headstone featuring a dramatic slant.

 Since the design of an upright tombstone/gravestone can vary greatly, so can the price.
-While a basic upright tombstone usually costs between $1,000 and $3,000, the price can be as high as $10,000 depending on the material, design, and inscription on the gravestone.
+While a basic upright tombstone usually costs between $1,000 and $3,000, the price can be as high as $20,000 or more depending on the material, design, inscription on the gravestone, and any special customizations.

 A flat, lawn grave marker is an elegant way to memorialize the deceased.
 It allows for personal information such as date of birth and death, name of the deceased, and other pertinent details or quotes chosen by the deceased or the deceased’s family to be displayed in a beautiful but non-descript manner that doesn’t draw attention to the gravesite but honors the memory of whomever is resting there.
 They also tend to be significantly cheaper than their larger tombstone alternative.